rowanlea/RPGModernisationSeries/RPG Shop Example Projects/README.md

 For this project, I am utilizing .NET 7, which is the most current version at the time of writing.
 While the project was originally written in .NET 6, there were no issues with upgrading to .NET 7.
 However, if you prefer to use .NET 6, you can easily make that change by downgrading the version in the project settings.

 ### SQL Server Setup
 Go here to install [SQL Server](https://www.microsoft.com/en-gb/sql-server/sql-server-downloads), choose SQL Express.
+Select "basic" and accept the defaults.

 If you want a convenient way to view your data, consider downloading [SQL Server Management Studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16) (SSMS).
 There are plenty of resources available online to help you get started with this tool so I won't go into detail here.
 I will however provide you with the necessary details for establishing an initial connection upon opening SSMS:
 - Server type = Database engine